codyzu/hyperdrive/README.md

 #### `feed.append(block, [callback])`

 Append a block of data to a new feed.
 You can only append to a feed that hasn't been finalized.
+Optionally you can pass in an array of blocks instead of single one to add multiple blocks at the same time.

 #### `feed.finalize([callback])`